Efficient evaluation of noncommutative polynomials using tensor and noncommutative Waring decompositions: The noncommutative Waring problem

-A noncommutative homogeneous polynomial $p$ of degree $d$ which satisfies the compatibility condition can be thought of as a ``symmetric\footnote{The term symmetric typically refers to a noncommutative polynomial $p$ which is equal to its transpose $p^T$, which is different than the notion discussed here.} noncommutative homogeneous polynomial of degree $d$" in the sense that $p$ is invariant under the following action of the symmetric group.
-Given tuple a tuple $\alpha=(\alpha_1,\alpha_2, \dots, \alpha_d)$ of length $d$ and a permutation $\pi \in \mathcal{S}_d$ define
+We note that a noncommutative homogeneous polynomial $p$ satisfies the compatibility condition if and only if the corresponding tensor described in Section \ref{sec:NCPolyTensor} is symmetric.
+To see this, given a tuple $\alpha=(\alpha_1,\alpha_2, \dots, \alpha_d)$ of length $d$ and a permutation $\pi \in \mathcal{S}_d$ define